ejray21/Biol7800/Project/README.md

 Data: this folder is used to hold raw data and output data.
 R: this folder holds all R codes.
-Figs holds figures generated from R codes.
+Figs: holds figures generated from R codes.
 Doc: this folder holds manuscripts.

 Some prerequires: